mclanea92/READMEGenerator/ProjectReadMe.md

   * [Questions](#questions)
   * [GitHub](#github)
   ## Installation
-  adam
+  no
   ## Usage
-  adam
+  ni
   ## License
-  More info on this license (https://opensource.org/licenses/MPL-2.0)
+  More info on this license (https://opensource.org/licenses/Apache-2.0)
   ## Contributing
-  adam
+  no
   ## Tests
-  adam
+  no
   ## Questions
   Any Questions?
-You can reach me at (ada,).
+You can reach me at ().
   ## GitHub
   [GitHub Profile](https://github.com/undefined/)